Stellar theory for flag complexes: Extremal flag spheres

+In particular, the edges contracted satisfy the link-condition thus the contractions preserve the PL type of the sphere \cite{Nevo-VK}; clearly the (stellar) edge subdivisions preserve the PL type as well.
+Note that the inverse of an edge subdivision on flag complexes is a special case of an admissible edge contraction.
+Thus, Theorem~\ref{thm:main} finishes the proof. \end{proof}

+We now turn to a conjecture on the extremal examples for upper bounds.
 Let $T(r,n)$ be the complete $r$-partite graph on $n$ vertices with the parts as equal size as possible.
 Tur\'{a}n showed that this graph has more edges than any other graph on $n$ vertices without an $(r+1)$-clique.
 The number of $i$ cliques in $T(r,n)$, denoted $f_{i-1}(r,n)$, can be easily computed and is roughly $~\binom{r}{i}(\frac{n}{r})^i$.

 In \cite[Conjecture 6.3]{Nevo-Petersen} it was conjectured that for any flag homology sphere $\Delta$, $\gamma(\Delta)$ is the $f$-vector of some balanced complex.
 In particular, from the characterization of such $f$-vectors \cite{FFK} it would follow that if $\Delta$ is $(d-1)$-dimensional with $n$ vertices then for all $2\leq i\leq \lfloor\frac{d}{2}\rfloor$ (equality for $i=0,1$ is clear).
 What can be said about the case of equality?